mbcrump/mbcrump-blog/_posts/2017-09-26-azure-tips-and-tricks24.md

 ## Want more Azure Tips and Tricks?

-If you'd like to learn more Azure Tips and Tricks, then follow me on [twitter](http://twitter.com/mbcrump) or stay tuned to this blog!
+If you'd like to learn more Azure Tips and Tricks, then follow me on [twitter](http://twitter.com/mbcrump){: .btn .btn--info} or stay tuned to this blog!
 I'd also love to hear your tips and tricks for working in Azure, just leave a comment below.